aguillenATC/photon-electr-clasif-LArTPC/README.md

-# proton-electr-clasif-LArTPC
+# photon-electr-clasif-LArTPC
-Code to perform proton vs electron classification in LArTPC
+Code to perform photon vs electron classification in LArTPC